Work

 Background

-Since 1933, Osborne has been dedicated to supporting people involved in the criminal legal system, as well as their families and loved ones.
-The New York-based nonprofit provides comprehensive services to people during and after their period of incarceration, guided by a commitment to dignity and belief in people’s capacity to change.
+Since 1933, Osborne has supported people involved in the criminal legal system and their families—during and after incarceration—with a rights-based commitment to dignity and transformation.
+Based in New York, the nonprofit offers comprehensive, enduring support rooted in belief in people’s capacity to change.

 A group of people stands together, most wearing blue shirts with yellow graphics and the words "See Us."
 They appear to be participating in an outdoor event or rally.
 The central person wears a gray jacket, white headscarf, and sunglasses.
 People are smiling and attentive.